 Vietnamese food is at the top of my list of favorite types of cuisine.
-I love how how traditional vietnamese cooking combines umami (fish sauce, shrimp paste, and more) with copious amounts of fresh herbs.
+I love how traditional Vietnamese cooking combines umami flavor (fish sauce, shrimp paste, and more) with copious amounts of fresh herbs.
 Traditional Vietnamese cooking is greatly admired for its fresh ingredients, minimal use of dairy and oil, complementary textures, and reliance on herbs and vegetables.
-With the balance between fresh herbs and meats and a selective use of spices to reach a fine taste, Vietnamese food is considered one of the healthiest cuisines worldwide. [source: wikipedia]
+With the balance between fresh herbs and meats and the selective use of spices to reach a fine taste, Vietnamese food is considered one of the healthiest cuisines worldwide. [source: wikipedia]

 One of the most commonly admired Vietnamese dishes worldwide is Pho [pronounce FAH, not FOH].
 There is no question as to why this dish is admired in so many countries– it’s hot, aromatic broth combined with noodles, fresh herbs, and a little bit of protein is just a combination sent straight from heaven itself.
-In my opinion, Pho is one of the best foods on the planet.
+In my opinion, Pho is one of the best foods on the planet which is why I created this Vietnamese-Inspired Whole30 Meatball Pho.

 We all sometimes just want a big bowl of Pho though, and here I’ve made an easy-to-make version for the home cook that’s also Whole30/Paleo approved.
-Instead of using rice noodles, I opted for spiralized diakon radish (you can also use spiralized zucchini) to mimic the noodles.
-The pork meatballs are absolutely delicious and packed with umami and perfect for an easy protein choice in this faux pho.
+Instead of using rice noodles, I opted for spiralized daikon radish (you can also use spiralized zucchini) to mimic the noodles in my Vietnamese-Inspired Whole30 Meatball Pho.
+The pork meatballs are absolutely delicious and packed with umami flavor and perfect for an easy protein choice in this faux pho.
 I think you’ll just love it.

 - 1/2 tsp coriander seeds